 Good nutrition is important during and after cancer treatment.
 It can help to manage the side effects of treatment and speed up recovery.
 However, some people may lose interest in food or find it difficult to eat well during radiation therapy.
 This can depend on the part of the body being treated.
-It is important to try to keep eating well so you get the nourishment you need to maintain your weight.
+It is important to try to keep eating well so you get the nourishment you need to maintain your weight (see some ways to manage appetite changes).

 If the radiation therapy is directed near your abdomen, pelvic region or head, you may feel sick (nauseated) with or without vomiting for several hours after each treatment.
 Your radiation oncologist may prescribe medicine to take at home before and after each session to prevent nausea.
 If you are finding nausea difficult to manage, talk to the radiation oncologist or nurse, or call Cancer Council 13 11 20.